Extended Producer Responsibility for packaging (EPR)

 Compliance Schemes

-They are responsible for meeting the statutory obligations of their members including submitting data that is ‘as accurate as reasonably possible’ and acquiring the necessary PRNs to meet the total obligation of all their members.
+They are responsible for meeting the statutory obligations of their producer members including submitting data that is ‘as accurate as reasonably possible’ and acquiring the necessary PRNs to meet the total obligation of all their members.

 In a change from the previous regulations, Compliance Schemes will have to pay a 3-yearly approval fee and an annual registration fee.
 It will also then have to pay a fee per member to the regulator that is three times the old system fee.